Nevenall/Shift-X/System/01 Basics.md

 ## Playing A Session

 A session of *Shift-X* is like a segment of a superhero movie or comic book.
-There are one or two extended action sequences where the team confronts a
-There are one or two main events, plus maybe some side-story elements, which all fit into an ongoing series.
+There are one or two extended action sequences linked by transitional scene which fit into an overall event, which in turn fits into an ongoing series.
 A session of play can last anywhere from two to six hours, depending on the preferences of the group.

-During a session, the crew of scoundrels works together to choose a score to accomplish, then they make a few dice rolls to jump into the action of the score in progress.
-The PCs take actions, suffer consequences, and finish the operation (succeed or fail).
-Then the crew has downtime, during which they recover, pursue side-projects, and indulge their vices.
-After downtime, the players once again look for a new opportunity or create their own goals and pursuits, and we play to find out what happens next.
+During a session, the team of heroes work together to discover a villain's next move and try to stop them.
+The GM makes a dice roll for how well the villain's plan is progressing as the heroes leap into action.
+The PCs take actions, suffer consequences, and finish up an action sequence.
+Then the team has a few chances to interact and relieve stress, gather information, or aquire useful assets before transitioning to the next action sequence.
+Once the final action sequence is over, the heroes have downtime to heal and pursue side-projects.

 ## The Core System